swig/swig/Doc/Manual/src/Fortran.md

 all enumerators in Fortran are anonymous.

-To associate a C enumeration name with the Fortran generated wrappers, SWIG generates an integer parameter with the C enumeration name.
+To associate a C enumeration name with the Fortran generated wrappers, SWIG generates a named constant with the C enumeration name whose value is the size of the enum that can then be used analogously to `C_INT`, which specifies the size of the native C integer type.
 The enumeration generated from the C code
 ```c++
 enum MyEnum {
   RED = 0,